-1. Primer plato
+1. Primer plato (first plate)

 In Spain, your first course is often vegetable-based, such as a soup or salad, though options are endless.
 Be aware that a mixed salad almost always comes with tuna on top.

-2. Segundo plato
+2. Segundo plato (second plate)

 The second plate tends to be more meat-based, and you’ll usually be given a fish option.
-In some establishments, on Fridays all the options will be fish, due to the Catholic tradition of not eating meat on Fridays.
+In some establishments, on Fridays, all the options will be fish, due to the Catholic tradition of not eating meat on Fridays.
 The meat is often accompanied by chips or boiled potatoes.

 Be aware that these are not “entree” and “main” portions — the first course and the second course tend to be about the same size.

-3. Postre o cafe
+3. Postre o cafe (dessert or coffee)

 Depending on the restaurant, you might be offered “postre o cafe” or “postre y cafe“: dessert or coffee, or dessert and coffee.
 The dessert is usually very simple: a piece of fruit, a yoghurt, a plastic-cup flan.

 Your coffee options are solo (espresso) or con leche (espresso with hot milk added, like the antipodean flat white).
 You could also ask for an americano (espresso with hot water), but that’s not as common.

-4. Bebida y pan
+4. Bebida (drinks) y pan (bread)

 Depending on where you are, you might have more or fewer options — in Jerez we were told we couldn’t order wine, which would be unheard of in the rest of the country.

 - Be aware that the word menu usually refers to a menu del día, and not a printed menu in the English sense.
 If you want to see a printed menu, ask for a carta.

 - In some establishments, you won’t be given any kind of list, the waiter will merely tell you your options — and you’re expected to make a choice then and there.
 It helps if you go in with a rough idea of what you want (soup and fish, for example) and order the closest thing to that.